ReVanced/revanced-cli/docs/1_usage.md

    <device-serial>
   ```

+  > [!NOTE]
-  > **Note**: You can mount an APK file
+  > You can mount an APK file
-  by supplying the package name of the app to mount the supplied APK file to over the option `--mount`.
+  > by supplying the package name of the app to mount the supplied APK file to over the option `--mount`.